How to Pack Dress Shirts Without Wrinkling

 - Button the shirt up to the top button.

-- Lay it facedown on a flat, hard surface (like a table).
+- Lay it facedown on a hard, flat surface like a table.

 - Spread it out, sleeves to the side.

 - Fold sleeves inward to the middle of the shirt (horizontal fold).
 This should be about halfway up the sleeve; repeat for the other side.

-- PRO TIP: If you want to keep your dress shirt extra wrinkle-free, put a dryer sheet here; it provides “interstitial suspension” so the fabric won’t bunch up once you finish folding it (yeah, physics is involved).
-Also, it makes your bag smell great.
+- For extra wrinkle-resistance, put a dryer sheet here.
+The sheet will provide “interstitial suspension” so the fabric won’t bunch up once you finish folding it.
+Also, your bag will smell great.

 - Fold in half, from the bottom up once.
 Fold in half again for a tighter fold or if you really need the space.

-This method is more or less how department stores fold dress shirts for display, and I’d know.
-My first job was working in retail (PACSUN for life), and I’ve worked at several other chains since then.
+This method is how department stores fold dress shirts for display.
+I know because my first job was working in retail at PacSun.
+I’ve worked at several other chains since then.
 This method is the simplest way to tightly pack a dress shirt for travel.
-While it’s not perfectly wrinkle-proof (nothing is), it’s pretty dang good.

-There’s no silver bullet for wrinkle-free packing, whether for dress shirts, travel shirts, or t-shirts.
-When you cram clothes into a small area, they get wrinkled.
+There’s no silver bullet for wrinkle-free packing.
+When you cram clothes into a small area and let them rub against each other, they get wrinkled.
 Even the most carefully packed bags settle over time, which means your clothes are going to crease and wrinkle.
 However, this “display” folding method keeps your dress shirts tight, which is really the best thing you can do because a well-folded dress shirt will hold its shape.

-The only foolproof way to pack a dress shirt without wrinkles is to buy a dress shirt that never wrinkles.
-So let’s take a look at a few of the best wrinkle-free travel dress shirts.
+The only foolproof way to pack a dress shirt without wrinkles is to buy a dress shirt that cannot wrinkle.
+Let’s take a look at a few of the best wrinkle-free travel dress shirts.